What Is A Balance Transfer Credit Card?

-Much like it sounds, you take the balance of one or more credit card(s) and transfer it to the shiny new credit card.
-Your old card will have a zero balance, and your new card will carry that debt for the introductory period without charging any interest.
+Much like it sounds, a balance transfer is the process of taking the balance of one or more credit card(s) and transferring it to a brand new credit card as a form of debt consolidation.
+Your old card will have a zero balance, and your new card will carry that debt until you can fully pay it off.

-It makes sense to avoid a year’s worth of high interest credit card payments by transferring to a 0% balance transfer card, if you are certain you can pay it off within the introductory period.
+Some lenders will offer a 0% APR introductory period for your new balance transfer card, usually lasting 12 – 18 months, during which you’ll owe zero interest on your monthly payments.
+It could make sense to avoid a year's worth of high interest credit card payments by transferring to a 0% balance transfer card, if you are certain you can pay it off within the introductory APR period.

 How Does A Balance Transfer Work?

-While the transactions themselves are fairly quick, you may have to wait until you see your balance disappear from one account and appear in the new one.
-In the meantime, you’ll have to pay at least your minimum amount due on time.
+While the transactions themselves can be fairly quick, you may have to wait until you see your balance disappear from one account and appear in the new one.
+In the meantime, you'll have to pay at least your minimum amount due on time.

 Why Do Credit Card Companies Offer Balance Transfer Credit Cards?

-Credit card companies know they’ll make money from swipe fees at the points of purchase, balance transfer fees and, later, at interest rates that may be much higher than your original cards charged.
+Credit card companies know they'll make money from swipe fees at the points of purchase, balance transfer fees and, later, with interest rates that may be much higher than your original cards charged.

 Credit card companies are looking at their long-term business model.
 If you hold onto a credit card over decades, the loss they took with that "free" first year is a small price to pay for your continued business.